 Regardless of which role you are interested in, including regulars, specials, PCSO, staff, agency, volunteers, cadet leaders, cadets, interns, apprentices and those working for us indirectly, like contractors, everyone is required to go through a police vetting process and in some cases, an additional national security vetting process.
 These processes continue at regular intervals throughout your career.

-Further in-depth detail about vetting can be found at
+View further in-depth detail about vetting

 Vetting by its nature is intrusive into your personal life and varies depending on your role.
 There are different levels of vetting and/or national security vetting.But vetting is about how we can include you in the workforce, and not about trying to exclude you, unless it’s necessary of course.